 With Cattrax running, the host PC appears as a component of PESA control hardware.
-As with many PESA control devices, Cattrax communicates with other control panels and devices over a dedicated Ethernet link, or the facility LAN.
+As with many PESA devices, Cattrax communicates over a dedicated Ethernet link, or the facility LAN.

 The first step in preparing Cattrax for operation is to configure all system components to communicate over the Ethernet network.
 This requires assigning and, if necessary, changing the IP address of system components.